By Steve Pratt

 - Hodges has been named an 11-time NAIA Coach of the Year, and seven times been awarded the honor by the ITA.

-- The men’s team has won 109 consecutive dual matches, most of any active college program.
+- Men’s team has won 109 consecutive dual matches, most of any active college program.

-- Became the first team in college athletics to win a national title in its first year eligible in 2014 (both men and women).
+- First team in college athletics to win a national title in its first year eligible in 2014 (both men and women).

 Hodges is content at GGC, and not looking for a bigger opportunity with a top Division I program.
 “I’m happy where we are at and it’s not like I have never had the chance to coach at the D-1 level,” he said.